khoait/DCE.PCF/README.md

 ## 🤝 Contribution

 Thanks for showing your interest in the repo.
-All contributions are most welcomed!
+All contributions are most welcome!

 ### Ways to contribute